These are some of our favorite summer squash recipes for using up that bumper crop.

 You can use most of them interchangeably, although the squatter specimens won’t yield long, thin slices, of course.
 Taste and texture-wise, though, one will work anywhere another is called for.
 No matter which kind you pick up for dinner, summer squash’s soft, thin skin is perfectly edible, so preparing it is easy, and it’s just as good raw as it is cooked.

-Here are 13 fresh ways to use summer squash on Meatless Monday or any other day.
+Here are 13 fresh ways to use summer squash.

 Related Reading: What Is the Difference Between Summer Squash and Winter Squash?